PouriaRouzrokh/LatteReview/code_base.md

             reasoning_map = {
                 ReasoningType.NONE: "",
-                ReasoningType.BRIEF: "Please provide a brief reasoning for your response.", ReasoningType.LONG: "Please provide a detailed reasoning for your response.", ReasoningType.COT: "Please provide a reasoning for your response.
-Think step by step for the best explanation."
+                ReasoningType.BRIEF: "You must also provide a brief (1 sentence) reasoning for your scoring.
+First reason then score!", ReasoningType.LONG: "You must also provide a detailed reasoning for your scoring.
+First reason then score!", ReasoningType.COT: "You must also provide a reasoning for your scoring .
+Think step by step in your reasoning.
+First reason then score!"
             }

             return self._clean_text(reasoning_map.get(reasoning, ""))